taskcluster/taskgraph/docs/concepts/task-graphs.rst

  * add all tasks on which any of those tasks depend
  * repeat until nothing changes

-The effect is this: imagine you start with a linux32 test job and a linux64 test job.
+The effect is this: imagine you start with a linux32 test task and a linux64 test task.
 In the first round, each test task depends on the test docker image task, so add that image task.
 Each test also depends on a build, so add the linux32 and linux64 build tasks.